snandasena/finding-lane-lines-on-the-road/README.md

 [Running Instruction](HOW_TO_RUN.md)

 ## Loading Test Images
-**matplotlib** was used to visualize provided and generated test image.
-Following are the provided test iamges.
+**matplotlib** was used to visualize the provided and generated test image.
+Following are the provided test images.
 ![](resources/test-images.png)

 ## Image Processing
 ### Colour selection
 Lines are yellow and white, some are dotted lines.
 Dotted lines need to be detected as a single line.
 Images were loaded as RGB spaces.
 In OpenCV `cv2.inRange` function can be used to mask images with different colours.
 [Colour flickers or Colour chart](https://www.rapidtables.com/web/color/RGB_Color.html) can be used to pick specific colours.
-Following fucntion is used filter yellow and white parts from the images.
+The following function is used to filter yellow and white parts from the images.
 ```python
 def select_rgb_white_yellow(img):
     # white mask